globeandmail/fbpac-classifier/README.md

 # fbpac-classifier

-This is the classifier for the [Facebook Political Ad Collector](https://github.com/globeandmail/facebook-political-ads/).
+This is the model and classifier for the [Facebook Political Ad Collector](https://github.com/globeandmail/facebook-political-ads/).
 For a full breakdown of the other services you'll need to deploy the app, see the [README for our main repo](https://github.com/globeandmail/facebook-political-ads/blob/master/README.md).

-We train the classifier using python and scikit learn.
+We train the model using python and scikit learn.
 We're using [pipenv](https://docs.pipenv.org/) to track dependencies.

-There are two parts to the classifier:
+There are two parts to this repo:
 - **hourly classifier**: classifies newly-received ads on an hourly basis.
 It'll classify any ads with a political_probability of exactly `0` — in other words, ads that have never been classified before.
-- **weekly classifier**:
+- **weekly model re-trainer**: re-trains the model that classifies future ads based on political/non-political votes received from users.

 ### Installation